Organization: School of Public Health, Jomo Kenyatta University of Agriculture and Technology

 Currently, Kenneth is co-chairing a protocol (MTN-034) to evaluate the safety of and adherence to a vaginal matrix ring containing dapivirine and oral emtricitabine/tenofovir disoproxil fumarate in an African adolescent female population.
 He is also co-leading a randomized trial that tests how HIV self-testing might support PrEP delivery among men and women in Kenya (R01MH113572), as well as leading the behavioural component of several other multinational studies looking into simplifying PrEP delivery.

 Kenneth has over 20 years’ public health leadership experience in diverse HIV and AIDS research settings in sub-Saharan Africa, including working as a Program Director for the Organization of African First Ladies Against HIV/AIDS (Kenyan Chapter).
 He has consulted for organizations such as the World Health Organization and the Network of AIDS Researchers of East and Southern Africa.
-He is a member of the Governing Council of the International AIDS Society, where he also sits on the Executive Board.
+At the IAS, he also sits on the Executive Board.
 Kenneth has authored or co-authored 135 conference abstracts and 122 peer-reviewed manuscripts.